The Ethics and Execution of Deep Web Searches

 Executing a search on the Dark Web requires specialized OPSEC.

 Traditional search engines do not work here.
-Analysts rely on proprietary spiders (like TraxinteL's Dark Web Forum Scanner) to constantly crawl and index .onion addresses.
+Analysts rely on controlled review workflows and targeted tooling (like TraxinteL's Dark Web & Breach Database Monitoring) to monitor selected .onion addresses and leak surfaces where lawful access is possible.

 Primary Targets for Investigation: